 For a more in depth over view of his life, please read Kenneth D. Roberts and Snowden Taylor’s book, Jonathan Clark Brown and the Forestville Manufacturing Company.

-J.C.
-Brown Acorn Clock.
-Shelf Model.
 There are at least three different forms that share the "Acorn" model name.
 Two of which are shelf forms and the… read more